 MTH 110 Introduction to Mathematics (A).
 (Placement for students with weak backgrounds in mathematics.
 Closed to students who have passed MTH 111 or 121 or higher or any statistics course.)
 Places major emphasis on algebraic skills, basic operations on signed numbers (decimal and fractional forms): percents; techniques for solving linear and quadratic equations and systems of equations using two variables; algebraic operations on polynomials, roots and radicals.
 3 Cr.
 Every Semester.

 MTH 111 College Algebra (A).
-Prerequisite: Two years of good high school mathematics, with a sufficiently high score on the Regents Math AR Exam.
+Prerequisite: Two years high school mathematicsor instructors approval.
 Closed to students who have completed more than three years of high school mathematics or MTH 122 or a calculus course.
 Covers algebra at the intermediate level, including operations on polynomials and algebraic fractions, solution of first- and second-degree equations, graphs of functions, logarithms and exponential functions.
 3 Cr.
 Every Semester.
 3 Cr.
 Every Semester.

 MTH 112 College Mathematics (A,M).
 Prerequisite: MTH111 (Placement for most students with good high school mathematics background.
 Meets Brockport General Education Mathematics course requirement.)
 Develops college-level skills in algebra, geometry, data analysis, and quantitative reasoning.
 Practice with linear and non-linear equations, geometric problem-solving, probability, algorithms, tabular and graphic techniques, modeling real world problems.
 Must pass final comprehensive examination to pass course.
 3 Cr.
 Every Semester.

 MTH 122 Pre-Calculus (A,M).
-Prerequisite: Any of the following: MTH 111, MTH 112, or MTH 121, or a sufficiently high score on the Regents Math B exam or on the SAT.
+Prerequisite: Any of the following: MTH 111 or MTH 112 and two years of high school mathematics.
 (Closed to students who have credit for MTH 201.)
 Designed to prepare students for the study of calculus.
 Covers algebraic, exponential, logarithmic, and trigonometric functions.
-3 Cr.
-3 Cr.
+4 Cr.
+Every Semester.

 MTH 201 Calculus I (A,M).
-Prerequisite: MTH 122 or a sufficiently high score on the Regents Math B exam.
+Prerequisite: MTH 122 or three years of high school mathematics.
 Covers limits and continuity; derivatives and integrals of algebraic, trigonometric, exponential, and logarithmic functions; and applications of the derivative.
 4 Cr.
 4 Cr.
 Every Semester.

 MTH 202 Calculus II (A,M).
-Covers techniques and applications of integration, approximation methods, Taylor polynomials, improper integrals, polar coordinates, and an introduction to infinite series.
-4 Cr.
+Prerequisite MTH 201: Covers techniques and applications of integration, approximation methods, Taylor polynomials, improper integrals, polar coordinates, and an introduction to infinite series.
 4 Cr.
 Every Semester.

 MTH 203 Calculus III (A,M).
-Covers vectors and 3-space, functions of several variables, applications of partial derivatives, multiple integrals, and vector calculus.
+Prerequisite MTH 202: Covers vectors and 3-space, functions of several variables, applications of partial derivatives, multiple integrals, and vector calculus.
 4 Cr.
 Every Semester.

 MTH 221 Calculus for Business, Social and Life Sciences I (A,M).
 Prerequisite: MTH 111 or higher or placement by Math Department.
 Closed to students who have completed MTH 201 with a grade of "C" or better.
 Provides an introduction to calculus, with an emphasis on its applications to business and the behavioral sciences.
 Covers derivatives of functions of one and several variables, applied maximization and minimization problems, exponential growth and decay models, the natural logarithm function, and an introduction to integration.
 3 Cr.
 3 Cr.
 Every Semester.

 MTH 243 Elementary Statistics (A,M).
-Closed to students who have received academic credit for ECN 204, PSH 202, PLS 300, SOC 200, or transfer credit for an elementary statistics course at another institution.
+Prerequisite MTH 111 or higher: Closed to students who have received academic credit for ECN 204, PSH 202, SOC 200, or transfer credit for an elementary statistics course at another institution.
 Covers the use and limitations of various statistical concepts, including frequency distributions, measures of central tendency and of variation, use of normal curve and t-tables, sampling, estimation, tests of significance for means, and correlation.
 3 Cr.
 Every Semester.

 MTH 255 Differential Equations (A).
 Prerequisite: MTH 202.
 Covers first order differential equations and applications, second order and higher order linear differential equations, series solutions about ordinary points and the Laplace Transform.
 3 Cr.
 Every Semester.

 MTH 281 Discrete Mathematics I (A).
 Prerequisite: MTH 122 or a sufficiently high score on the Regents Math B exam.
 Provides an introduction to discrete mathematics.
 Includes these topics: propositional and predicate logic, sets, functions, matrix algebra, algorithms, valid arguments, direct and indirect proofs, mathematical induction, permutations and combinations, and discrete probability.
-3 Cr.
-3 Cr.
+4 Cr.
 Every Semester.

 MTH 313 Mathematics for Elementary Teachers I (A).
 Prerequisite: Any mathematics course that satisfies the College's General Education requirement in College Mathematics.
 Open only students seeking elementary teaching certification.
 Includes: sets, relations, number systems, elementary number theory, algebra, and mathematical systems.
 Uses a problem-solving approach where appropriate.
 3 Cr.
 3 Cr.
 Every Semester.